 Are women’s lacrosse cleats different from men’s in any other way?

 Yes, women’s lacrosse cleats are also designed to be more comfortable and provide better traction than men’s lacrosse cleats.
 On top of that, they often have brighter colors and designs.

 There are a few things to take into account when purchasing women’s lacrosse cleats.
 The most important factor is finding a cleat that fits your foot comfortably.
 Be sure to check the information above around sizing, as discrepancies in size can occur.
-Additionally, women’s lacrosse cleats are typically designed to be more comfortable and provide better traction than men’s lacrosse cleats.
-Our picks for the best women’s lacrosse cleats and girl’s youth lacrosse cleats are the New Balance Freeze LX3’s.
-But if you’re looking for variations in ankle cut and colors, definitely take another look at the other options in this list.
-With all of this in mind, go out and find the perfect lacrosse cleat for your game, and get back to playing the best sport in the world!
+Additionally, women’s lacrosse cleats are typically designed to be more comfortable and provide better traction than men’s cleats.
+With all of this in mind, make you also have lacrosse goggles and a women’s lacrosse stick so you can hit the field running!